-Aside from using student loans, there are several ways to cover living expenses while in school.
-Here are just a few.
+Aside from using student loans, there are several ways to pay for living expenses while in school.
+Here are some ideas.

-Federal Work-Study may also be a good option if you have financial need.
-Work-Study programs are available to undergraduate, graduate, and professional students, regardless of whether you are a part-time or full-time student.
+Federal work-study may be offered as part of a student’s federal aid package and is based on financial need.
+Work-study programs are available to undergraduate, graduate, and professional students, regardless of whether you are a full-time or part-time student.

 Becoming a Resident Assistant